iiJozza/tictactoe/README.md

+# TicTacToe

+TicTacToe is a simple JavaScript game built to allow users to play one or several games of TicTacToe.
+It was built to work like the original TicTacToe game.

 ## Features

 ### Gameboard

 - User is presented with a gameboard.
 - Hovering over the board makes the cursor change to a pointer.
-- Clicking a cell makes an X or O appear, depending on whose turn it is.
+- Clicking a cell makes an X or O symbol appear, swapping between each click on the gameboard.
-- If someone has won or the game is drawn, no more marks can be put on the board.
+- If someone has won or the game is drawn, no more symbols can be put on the board.

 ### Interactive Buttons

 Below the gameboard, there are two buttons:

 - The button on the left, named "Restart," clears all the symbols on the gameboard.
-- The button on the right, named "Info," redirects the user to the home page where they can review the rules or learn how to interact with the site.
+- The button on the right, named "Info," redirects the user to the home page, where they can review the rules or learn how to interact with the site.

 ### Scoreboard